Tuning the magnetic interactions in van der Waals Fe$_3$GeTe$_2$ heterostructures: A comparative study of \textit{ab initio} methods: Results and discussions

 Our main results on the exchange constants obtained by the two computational approaches are summarized in Table \ref{table1}.
 For comparison, the results from a machine learning approach (denoted as VASP-ML) calculated by Xu \textit{et al.} \cite{xu2022assembling} are also included.
 For simplicity, we compare for all Fe-Fe pairs only the NN exchange constant.
 LCAO-Green, FLAPW-gBT, and VASP-ML data are in excellent qualitative agreement.
 Quantitatively, LCAO-Green yields exchange parameters very close to the corresponding FLAPW-gBT calculation.
 In particular, the Fe2-Fe2 pair agrees surprisingly well ($-2.26$ as compared to $-2.02$ meV), which indicates that the conical spin spirals used in FLAPW-gBT are very close to the Green's function method (FM state).

 However, the energies of Xu \textit{et al.} \cite{xu2022assembling} have non-negligible discrepancy.
 In particular, the Fe2-Fe2 and Fe3-Fe2 pairs are about 50\% higher than our FLAPW-gBT results.
 Reasons for this quantitative discrepancy may be the different lattice constants and different relaxations of atomic positions.
 Moreover, such a discrepancy might be related to the rather large higher-order exchange interactions (HOI) which have been obtained for the monolayer of FGT in Ref.~\onlinecite{xu2022assembling}.
 Note, that the energy dispersions of spin spirals include implicitly contributions from HOI which are effectively mapped to our calculated exchange constants as discussed in detail in Ref.~\onlinecite{paul2020role}.
+Finally, we note that DFT+$U$ \cite{Shen2021} significantly underestimates the exchange parameters for the FGT monolayer compared to our DFT level calculations.